bechosen-spec/Job-Recommender-System/README.md

 ### Contact

-For any questions or feedback, feel free to reach out to bonifacechosen100@gmail.com.
+For any questions or feedback, feel free to reach out to saeedmaiga7@gmail.com or bonifacechosen100@gmail.com.

 ### Screenshots